VivekReddy98/Community_Detection/README.md

 3) mv neo4j-graph-algorithms-3.5.11.0-standalone.jar /var/lib/neo4j/plugins/
 4) Edit the configuration file by adding:
 5) "dbms.security.procedures.unrestricted=algo.*,apoc.*"
+6) Also uncomment this line:
+dbms.security.auth_enabled=false
-6) Restart the neo4j server using neo4j restart, use sudo if you face any permission issues.
+7) Restart the neo4j server using neo4j restart, use sudo if you face any permission issues.

+### Set up the environment and required folders:
-### Clone this repository
+0) Clone this repositiry preferabbly in /home/unityID/
-1) Install virtual environment package: python3 -m pip install --user virtualenv
+1) Install virtual environment package: apt-get install python-virtualenv
-2) sudo apt-get install python3-venv
-3) Create a virtual environment inside your project directory using python3 -m venv venv (The second argument is he name of the folder which will be created, you might not want to change it)
+2) Create a virtual environment inside your project directory using virtualenv -p /usr/bin/python3 project_directory/venv (The second argument is he name of the folder which will be created, you might not want to change it)
+3) Copy Datasets and metric_code folder from your local machine to this repository.
+4) In your local Machine, go to the location where your have metric_code and datasets folders and run these commands. scp -r metrics_code unityID@ip_addr:/home/unityID/Community_Detection scp -r datasets unityID@ip_addr:/home/unityID/Community_Detection
+5) start your virtual environment using the command source venv/bin/activate
+6) Install required packages using the command pip install -r requirements.txt

 You are good to go after this step.
 1) Run compute_results.sh to get going.